zarthross/flakey/README.md

 or

 ```
-# You can set this in multiple places since its a function...
+# You CANNOT set this in multiple places since its a function...
 allowUnfreePredicate = pkg: builtins.elem (lib.getName pkg) [
     "roon-server"
     "vscode"